Abraham Lincoln vs. Zombies

 Abraham Lincoln vs. Zombies is a 2012 American action comedy horror B movie directed by Richard Schenkman, with a screenplay by Schenkman based upon the story concept of Karl Hirsch and Lauren Proctor.
 Produced by The Asylum, and starring Bill Oberst Jr., the film was released direct-to-video on May 29, 2012, following its May 28 theatrical premiere screening at the Telfair Museum of Art Jepson Center in Savannah, Georgia.

 In the tradition of The Asylum's catalog, the film is a mockbuster of the 20th Century Fox film Abraham Lincoln: Vampire Hunter.

 Plot

-After his mother Nancy Lincoln turns into a zombie, 10-year-old Abraham Lincoln sees his father Thomas Lincoln commit suicide at her bedside.
-Taking up a scythe, the distraught young Abe beheads her.
-He then joins others in his community in containing a local zombie outbreak.
+After his mother Nancy Lincoln turns into a zombie, 10-year-old Abraham Lincoln witnesses his father Thomas Lincoln commit suicide at her bedside.
+Taking up a scythe, Abe beheads his mother before joining his community in containing a local zombie outbreak.

-When an adult Abraham Lincoln has become President of a fracturing United States, he is apprised of rumors concerning a prominent Confederate stronghold.
-He is told that a regiment of 30 men had gone to Confederate Fort Pulaski to seize it from the Confederates and only one man returned barely alive.
-When questioning the survivor, Lincoln discovers the soldier has an illness that seems to bring corpses back to life.
-He then personally leads a team of the newly established secret service to accompany him in investigating the fort.
+As an adult, Lincoln is President of a fracturing United States when he hears rumours of a prominent Confederate stronghold.
+A regiment of 30 men had gone to Confederate Fort Pulaski to seize it, but only one survived.
+The survivor appears to have an illness that revives corpses, so Lincoln personally leads a team from the newly established secret service to investigate.